xenserver/terraform-provider-xenserver/README.md

 # Terraform Provider XenServer

-This repository the terraform provider of XenServer, using the Terraform Plugin Framework(https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework), containing:
+This repository is the [Terraform Provider of XenServer](https://registry.terraform.io/providers/xenserver/xenserver/latest/docs), using the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework), containing:

 - `docs/`      The generated documentation.
 - `examples/`  The examples of provider, resources and data sources.